lukejagodzinski/meteor-astronomy-docs/docs/get.md

 **Getting nested fields**

-The example below shows a way of accessing nested fields.
+The example below shows how you would access nested fields.

 ```js
 var user = new User();